jackblatch/techwithprivacy/content.md

 - Reduce reliance on third party services.
 - The cloud is just someone else's computer.
 When used carefully, it's incredibly convenient, just don't always default to it.
 - Maintain separation of concerns between services.
 Avoid using many products from one service (especially proprietary ones).
-- Abide by the principle of least privilege
+- Abide by the principle of least privilege.

 ## Quick thoughts
 - End to end encryption is all or nothing.
 The moment you introduce a backdoor for good actors, bad actors now have an in.
 - A decentralised protocol/technology doesn't necessarily mean it's decentralised in power (ie some entity could have ownership of a large amount of nodes).
 - Shift from ownership to leasing.
-We're constantly truly owning less and less of items purchased and instead have licences and agreements to lease or access it.
+We're constantly owning less and less of the items we purchase and instead have licences and agreements to lease or access it.
+Try opt for fully accessing and owning the product being sold where possible.

 ## Opinions
-- SaaS fatigue is real - we're at the beginning of a shift back to on-premise deployments, perpetual licenses and reducing subscriptions.
+- SaaS fatigue is real - we're at the beginning of a shift back to on-prem deployments, perpetual licenses and reducing subscriptions.

 ---